 but she’s always been out of his reach and out of his league—something a drunken trip to the front seat of his truck can never change.
 But when a picture of

 Lauren, pregnant in Somewhere, goes viral, Cash can’t help but wonder if his worst nightmare—fatherhood—has just come true.

-The Lonesome Cowboy is the fifth installment in a gripping contemporary romance series.
+The Lonesome Cowboy is the third installment in a gripping contemporary romance series.
 If you like gut-wrenching emotional love stories, fascinating and complex characters, and happily-ever-afters that are worth fighting for, then you’ll devour KC Klein’s latest story of love and redemption that’s guaranteed to stay with you long after you close the book.

 “Mrs. Avery?”
 There was a timid knock on the public restroom’s door.
 “Is there anything that I can help you with?” asked Mrs. Walker, the pretty librarian who was organizing the ribbon cutting ceremony for the newly renovated library in Somewhere, Texas.